 Attributes such as appearance, size, weight, color, temperament, structure and gait are set out for each breed in some detail.
 Only dogs that conform to all the breed standards are considered show or breed quality by the AKC.
-AKC however does not approve each individual dog it registers so there are AKC registered dogs that do not conform to reed standards.
+AKC however does not approve each individual dog it registers.

 Since Just Puppies sells "pet quality" puppies, many of our breeders choose to register their litters in either working dog registries or pet registries.
 America's Pet Registry (APR) is the largest pet registry in the country.
 APR is a registry for the family pet.
-APR dogs are purebred and you can order their pedigree just like AKC, but the cost of the breeder is much less than AKC and no DNA certification is required in APR.
+APR dogs are purebred and you can order their pedigree just like AKC, but the cost of the breeder is much less than AKC.

 Another breed registry used by Just Puppies breeders is American Canine Association (ACA).
 ACA is the second oldest breed registry in America.
 It was conceived as a registry for many of the terrier breeds and working breeds not formerly recognized by AKC.
 Jack Russell Terriers for example, were not recognized by the AKC until recently, and American Bulldogs still are not recognized by AKC.

 Puppies have special medical needs, just like babies, and are best treated by a veterinarian familiar with their special needs.
 While your family vet may be wonderful, our vets see far more puppies than the average practice.
 This makes them especially qualified to diagnose and treat the problems for the first two weeks after a puppy is purchased.
-Therefore, you must use on of the Just Puppies vets.
+Therefore, you must use one of the

 Why is it best not to breed a puppy from a pet store?